 |The two small boats that followed us|

-All of the sudden it rained!
+All of a sudden it rained!
 We hurried up and changed our clothes.
-We got to be ready to our travel back to the Port of Puerto.
+We got to be ready for our travel back to the Port of Puerto.
 We got to catch FSL’s last trip back to Batangas!

 To the Port of Batangas

 It was almost 5 pm when we arrived at the Port here in Puerto.
 We were all tired.
 Everyone is dying to go back to Manila.
 As usual, there were few passengers around.
 As we arrived at this port, the rain stopped.
 The wind was blowing mildly.
 I can see that the sea is calm.
 I thought that there would be no obstacles to our journey back.
 While waiting for the boat, I had the chance to observe the beauty of this port.
 The sea water is clear with a greenish and bluish color.
 I began to imagine what if Manila Bay’s water is as clean and clear like this in Puerto?
 It would definitely be an instant tourist attraction.
 I can still remember those posters depicting Manila Bay’s famous sunset.
 I also heard stories that when someone is sick with a cough, all that is to be done is go to Manila Bay.
 Take a deep breath to clear the nasal passages.
 Now, with its present condition, I think it is no longer a good idea.

 From this port, it seems that the islands are still covered with trees.
 I can still a lot of greens.
 But, very visible however are beautiful houses on mountain tops.
 The folks at the port said that those houses are owned either by rich politicians, foreigners or locals who married foreigners.
 I think most of the resorts here in Puerto are also owned by either of them.
 I saw some hawks and other birds flying around and trying to catch something out of the sea.
 Several yachts and small boats are also docked in the port.
 How much does a yacht such as this cost?